Troge-dev/Transfory/README.md

 ## Key Features: Beyond the Transformation

-Transfory's core mission is to make the "black box" of data preprocessing transparent.
+Transfory's core mission is to make the *"black box"* of data preprocessing transparent.
 It achieves this through:

-*   **Human-Readable Reports**: Generate clear, step-by-step summaries of the entire transformation process.
-See exactly which columns were imputed, how an encoder was fitted, and what new features were created.
+*   **Human-Readable Reports**: Every transformation produces a detailed summary that shows what changes were made, such as which missing values were filled, which columns were encoded, or which features were created.
-*   **Traceability**: The `InsightReporter` provides step-by-step logs, creating a complete audit trail of your data's journey through the pipeline.
+*   **Traceability**: The `InsightReporter` keeps a complete log of all steps in the pipeline.
+Users can track exactly what happens at each stage.
-*   **Data Snapshots**: Get before-and-after insights into your data's shape and structure at every stage, helping you visualize the impact of each transformer.
+*   **Data Snapshots**: Users can see the data before and after every transformation, making it easy to visualize the effect of each step.
 *   **Modular OOP Design**: Built with clean, object-oriented principles, making it easy to understand, extend, and learn from.

 ## Core Modules

 - **Missing Value Imputation**: Handle `NaN` values with strategies like mean, median, or constant.
-- **Encoding**: Convert categorical features using label or one-hot encoding.
+- **Encoding**: Converts categorical data into numbers using label encoding or one-hot encoding.
 - **Scaling**: Normalize numerical features with Min-Max or Z-score scaling.
-- **Feature Generation**: Automatically create polynomial and interaction features.
+- **Feature Generation**: Automatically creates new features by generating polynomials or interactions between existing features.
-- **Pipeline Automation**: Chain all your transformation steps into a single, reusable object.
+- **Pipeline Automation**: Combines multiple transformation steps into a single reusable pipeline, making workflows consistent and easy to run on multiple datasets.
 - **Insight Reporting**: The engine that powers Transfory's explainability.

 ## Support and Help